abhishekdixitadobe/AcrobatSignBulkOperations/README.md

 ## Current vs Proposed solution

 ### Current process
- There are no OOTB solution available for bulk operations and this application is a platform for all the bulk operations.
+ There is no OOTB solution available for bulk operations and this application is a platform for all the bulk operations.

 ### Proposed solution